 Once I'm at the airport, I check the ice.
 If some has melted (how is there always traffic on the way to LaGuardia?), I simply pour the water out into a bathroom sink and get on line at security.
 Fun fact: Non-melted ice (meaning, regular ice) is TSA-approved!

 I usually have one egg once I get to the gate, depending on the time and whether or not I've already eaten.
 It's healthy, ready to eat, and I didn't have to pay $12 for it!
-Note: I never eat an egg (or even open the container) on the plane because sometimes they can be stinky, and that is not a cool thing to do to your neighbors!
+Note: I never eat an egg (or even open the container) on the plane because they can sometimes be stinky, and that is not a cool thing to do to your neighbors!
+For the most part though, because the eggs are already peeled, they very rarely smell once I open the container.

 If I ever run out of eggs (let's say I'm on a super-long trip or I ate an extra one on a morning when I was really hungry), there's almost always a Trader Joe's nearby — and they sell pre-packaged peeled ones, which can replenish my stock.
 And if I happen to have leftovers, I just pack them up and bring them home.